Resource Directory

 Vail Valley Charitable Fund (VVCF)

-Services: Direct Aid: Helps local individuals and families facing medical crises or long-term illness with grants to cover medical bills, rent, utilities, or other essential needs.
-Eagle County Smiles Program: Provides free or reduced-cost dental care for uninsured children and youth in our area of service.
-Eagle County Grins Program: Offers low-cost dental services for uninsured adults.
+Services: Direct Aid: Helps local individuals and families facing medical crises or long-term illness with grants (up to $7,500) to cover medical bills, rent, utilities, or other essential needs.
+Eagle County Smiles Program: Provides free or reduced-cost dental care for uninsured children and youth (ages birth to 17) in our area of service.
+Eagle County Grins Program: Offers low-cost dental services (up to $3,000) for uninsured adults (ages 18 and older) in our area of service.
+Eagle County Moves Program: Offers physical therapy sessions to uninsured or underinsured individuals who live and work in the valley, helping access rehabilitation through partner providers.
 Vail Breast Cancer Group (VBCG): Supports women in Eagle County who are undergoing breast cancer diagnosis or treatment through financial aid, mammogram funding, and community support.
 Spanish Outreach: Bilingual (English/Spanish) assistance to help applicants navigate forms and connect with our programs.
 Community Referrals: Connects clients with additional resources such as mental health, housing, transportation, or food assistance programs.
 Volunteering and Events: Opportunities for community members to get involved in fundraising events like the LG Tri or Bowling for Boobs and to give back.

-Eligibility: Must live or work in our area of service (East Vail to Dotsero, including Minturn & Red Cliff) for more than one year.
+Eligibility: Must live and work in our area of service (East Vail to Dotsero, including Minturn & Red Cliff) for more than one year.
 Must be facing a medical hardship or financial difficulty related to a health issue.
-Applicants provide documentation such as physician statements, medical bills, rent agreement / mortgage statements, and proof of income.
+Applicants provide documentation such as physician statements, medical bills, rent agreement / mortgage statements (demonstrating one year of residency), and proof of income.
 For EC Smiles and Free Screening Mammogram programs, specific applications are required (available on the website).
+Bilingual Application for Direct Aid, Eagle County Grins and Eagle County Moves https://form.jotform.com/202677284039057

 Read More about Vail Valley Charitable Fund (VVCF)